Electrospinning-Data.org: A FAIR, Structured Knowledge Resource for Nanofiber Fabrication: Background and Summary

 While Cogni-e-SpinDB 1.0 established the feasibility of structuring electrospinning experiments into a machine-readable dataset, it remains a static resource with fixed scope and limited capacity for continuous expansion.
 As such, it does not address key challenges in the field, including the ongoing integration of newly published data, the systematic inclusion of failure and instability outcomes, and the need for governed, community-driven data contribution.
 Addressing these limitations requires a transition from static dataset publication toward a sustained, infrastructure-based approach for data aggregation and curation.

-Here, we present Electrospinning-Data.org, a domain-specific data infrastructure designed to organize electrospinning experiments as a structured, reusable, and failure-aware knowledge resource.
-The platform provides a unified process–structure–property representation that links experimental inputs, environmental conditions, and resulting nanofiber morphology and properties within a machine-readable, FAIR-aligned framework.
-It further responds to two structural limitations of current reporting through complementary mechanisms: structured instability descriptors that capture unsuccessful experimental regimes as first-class data, and a controlled morphology vocabulary (Cogni-EMCV) that provides a versioned, machine-readable framework for morphology description.
-Together, these components facilitate more consistent treatment of success-reporting bias and semantic fragmentation that currently limit reproducibility and predictive modeling in the field.
-Experimental records are further enriched with linked SEM and morphology image evidence, providing visual provenance not typically available in existing electrospinning datasets.
-Beyond data representation, the platform operationalizes these principles within a governed, continuously evolving infrastructure that integrates automated validation — governed by the Cogni-EVVR validation and verification rules framework — with expert moderation, supporting data quality, provenance tracking, and interoperability while enabling scalable community-driven contribution.
+Here, we present Electrospinning-Data.org, a domain-specific data infrastructure designed to transform electrospinning experiments into a structured, reusable, and failure-aware knowledge resource.
+The platform introduces a unified process–structure–property representation that systematically links experimental inputs, environmental conditions, and resulting nanofiber morphology and properties within a machine-readable, FAIR-aligned framework.
+It further establishes a failure-aware data paradigm by incorporating structured instability descriptors and a controlled morphology vocabulary (Cogni-EMCV), enabling consistent representation of both successful and unsuccessful experimental regimes—directly addressing the success-reporting bias that currently limits reproducibility and predictive modeling in the field.

+Beyond data representation, the platform operationalizes these principles within a governed, continuously evolving infrastructure that integrates automated validation with expert moderation, ensuring data quality, provenance tracking, and interoperability while supporting scalable community-driven contribution.
 The platform is seeded by the Cogni-e-SpinDB 1.0 dataset \cite{Mahdian2026CogniESpinDBArticle, Mahdian2025CogniESpinDB}, comprising 809 experimental records extracted from 57 publications across 12 polymer systems, and is accessible via a web interface supporting data submission, structured exploration, and dataset export.